the-real-i9/Backend-Topics-Study/Learn/Databases/Tools/Postgres.md

 EXISTS subquery
 ```
 A subquery can be the input of the `EXISTS` operator.
-- If the subquery returns any row, the `EXISTS` operator returns true.
+- If the subquery returns at least one row, the `EXISTS` operator returns true.
-- If the subquery returns no row, the result of `EXISTS` operator is false.
+- If the subquery returns zero rows, the result of `EXISTS` operator is false.
 - The `EXISTS` operator only cares about the number of rows returned from the subquery, not the content of the rows, therefore, the common coding conventon of `EXISTS` is
   ```sql
   EXISTS (SELECT 1 FROM my_table WHERE condition)